MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 1. This feature will ONLY work with builds that are distributed using **App Center Distribute** service.
 It won't work when the debugger is attached or if the iOS Guided Access feature is turned on..
 2. Once you integrate the SDK, build a release version of your app and upload it to App Center, users in that distribution group will be notified for the new release via an email.
 3. When each user opens the link in their email, the application will be installed on their device.
 It's important that they use the email link to install the app - App Center Distribute doesn't support in-app-updates for apps that have been installed from other sources (e.g. downloading the app from an email attachment).
 When an application is downloaded from the link, the SDK saves important information from cookies to check for updates later, otherwise the SDK doesn’t have that key information.
 4. If the application sets the track to private, a browser will open to authenticate the user and enable in-app updates.
-The browser will not open again as long as the authentication information remains valid even when switching back to the public track and back to private again later.
+The browser won't open again as long as the authentication information remains valid even when switching back to the public track and back to private again later.
 If the browser authentication is successful, the user is redirected back to the application automatically.
 If the track is public (which is the default), the next step happens directly.

    * On iOS 9 and 10, an instance of `SFSafariViewController` will open within the app to authenticate the user.
 It will close itself automatically after the authentication succeeded.
    * On iOS 11, the user experience is similar to iOS 9 and 10 but iOS 11 will ask the user for their permission to access login information.
 This is a system level dialog and it can't be customized.
 If the user cancels the dialog, they can continue to use the version they are testing, but they won't get in-app-updates.
 They'll be asked to access login information again when they launch the app the next time.